awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-instance-types.md

 + `i3.16xlarge.elasticsearch`

 **Note**
-The `i3` instance types do not support EBS storage volumes and are not available in the eu\-west\-3 region\.
+The `i3` instance types do not support EBS storage volumes\.
 The `i3` instance types do not support Elasticsearch 2\.3 or 1\.5\.